Home » Hair Transplant » Hair Transplant For Widow’s Peak: Types, Costs, Alternatives

 Alternatives to a widow’s peak hair transplant

-If you’re looking for a solution that is less intensive than a V shape hair transplant, there are a few options available.
+If you’re looking for a solution that is less intensive than a V-shape hair transplant, there are a few options available.
 Instead of adding hair to the spaces highlighted by the ‘V’ shape, some people prefer to remove the ‘V’ itself.

-This can be done by:
+This can be done using one of the following methods.

 • Using tweezers — it is quite easy to pluck out the hairs from a widow’s peak to form a straight hairline.
 However, this can be time-consuming and painful.